aritraghsh09/GaMorNet/README.md

 * GaMorNet-S model trained on simulations and then transfer learned on real data &rightarrow; /SDSS/tl/
 * GaMorNet-C model trained only on simulations &rightarrow; /CANDELS/sim\textunderscore trained/
 * GaMorNet-C model trained on simulations and then transfer learned on real data &rightarrow; /CANDELS/tl/

+**For other products of the public data release, please refer to the Appendix of the paper or head to [this link](www.astro.yale.edu/aghosh/gamornet.html) or [this link](http://gamornet.ghosharitra.com).